louisesykes198/Resin-Treasures/README.md

 The button is intentionally prominent, but not emotionally aggressive—designed to honor user autonomy without pressure.

+## CRUD Functionality

+## Security Section — CRUD Functionality

+The **Security** section of the Account Settings page implements full **CRUD functionality** — Create, Read, Update, Delete — for user authentication and account management.

+### Create

+Users create secure credentials (username and password) during registration.
+Passwords are stored securely using Django’s built-in authentication system, which **hashes and salts** passwords before saving them to the database.

+### Read

+Authenticated users can access their account security settings via the Account Settings page.
+The system reads and displays the current authenticated user's information, allowing them to:

+- Review their security status
+- Access options such as password updates and account deletion

+### Update

+Users can update their password directly within the Security tab.
+The update form:

+- Requires the current password for verification
+- Ensures the new password and confirmation match before applying changes

+**Implementation details:**

+- Password validation rules enforce strong, secure credentials
+- Updates occur through a dedicated view (`update_password`) with CSRF protection
+- Users remain logged in after a successful update for a smooth experience

+### Delete

+Users can permanently delete their account via the **Privacy tab**, linked from the Security section.
+The deletion process:

+- Removes the user instance and all associated data from the database
+- Ensures compliance with data protection and privacy requirements

+### Security Highlights

+- CSRF protection for all forms
+- Server-side validation of current and new passwords
+- Secure password hashing via Django’s `User` model
+- Persistent login session after password updates
+- Direct link to account deletion for transparent privacy management

 #### **Design Principles**

 - **Color Palette:** Light background with red and blue accents for clarity and emotional weight